kirandash/BG-Ecommerce/README.md

 So far we added the sign in and sign out service in component.
 But it makes things difficult while testing.
 So better to avoid tight coupling and move service to a new file thus, while testing we can fake these auth services instead of providing actual data ng g s services/auth
 Add the service in providers for app.module

+## 22. Moving sign in sign out and user details to service from component